 Position: Industry Development and Membership Coordinator, CIMA & MusicOntario

 Raised in the East Coast, Sam Rayner has been in the music scene for over eight years as an artist and industry professional.
 He moved to Toronto in pursuit of more experience and later began working for True North Records, concentrating in Digital Assets and A&R. Sam joined the CIMA & MusicOntario team in 2016 as Membership Services Coordinator where he oversees day-to-day membership relations, Road Gold Certification, National Professional Development and CIMA’s 20/40 Independent Music Charts.
 Sam also serves as FACTOR’s Regional Educational Coordinator (REC).

 Position: Senior Policy Advisor, CIMA & MusicOntario

 As a former political staffer, Elise joined CIMA with a strong background in policy development, communications, and great insight into government relations.
 After 5 years in the political world, she decided to take the dive into an industry that has always be close to her heart: the Canadian independent music industry.
-As a Policy Analyst, Elise studies the ins-and-outs of policies that are important to CIMA's members, advocating on their behalf with key policy makers while keeping them informed every step of the way.
+As Senior Policy Advisor, Elise studies the ins-and-outs of policies that are important to CIMA's members, advocating on their behalf with key policy makers while keeping them informed every step of the way.

 Position: Administrative Coordinator, CIMA & MusicOntario